Section summary of Title II of the Patriot Act

 The following is a section summary of the USA PATRIOT Act, Title II.
 The USA PATRIOT Act was passed by the United States Congress in 2001 as a response to the September 11, 2001 attacks.
 Title II: Enhanced Surveillance Procedures gave increased powers of surveillance to various government agencies and bodies.
-This title has 25 sections, with one of the sections (section 224) containing a sunset clause which sets an expiration date, 31 December 2005, for most of the title's provisions.
+This title has 25 sections, with one of the sections (section 224) containing a sunset clause which sets an expiration date, of 31 December 2005, for most of the title's provisions.
 On 22 December 2005, the sunset clause expiration date was extended to 3 February 2006.

 Title II contains many of the most contentious provisions of the act.
 Supporters of the Patriot Act claim that these provisions are necessary in fighting the War on Terrorism, while its detractors argue that many of the sections of Title II infringe upon individual and civil rights.

 The sections of Title II amend the Foreign Intelligence Surveillance Act of 1978 and its provisions in 18 U.S.C., dealing with "Crimes and Criminal Procedure".
 It also amends the Electronic Communications Privacy Act of 1986.
 In general, the Title expands federal agencies' powers in intercepting, sharing, and using private telecommunications, especially electronic communications, along with a focus on criminal investigations by updating the rules that govern computer crime investigations.
 It also sets out procedures and limitations for individuals who feel their rights have been violated to seek redress, including against the United States government.
 However, it also includes a section that deals with trade sanctions against countries whose government supports terrorism, which is not directly related to surveillance issues.

 Sections 201 & 202: Intercepting communications

-Two sections dealt with the interception of communications by the United States government.
+Two sections deal with the interception of communications by the United States government.